 Is MATLAB used in 2020?

 The brand’s built-in functions made it ideal for solving complex mathematical problems and developing algorithms.
-Its ability to handle large datasets and perform advanced data analysis was essential in finance, aerospace, automotive, and telecommunications industries.
+Its ability to handle large datasets and perform advanced data analysis was essential in the finance, aerospace, automotive, and telecommunications industries.

 The Simulink platform was valuable for modeling, simulating, and testing control systems, especially in robotics, electronics, and mechanical engineering.